Umar3331/luminor-eks-atlantis/README.md

 These parameters allow customization of the EKS cluster's region, name, networking, and node count.

 Outputs and Endpoints
-Based on outputs.tf, the following outputs are generated:
+The following outputs are generated (from outputs.tf):

 EKS Cluster Endpoint (cluster_endpoint): The endpoint for accessing the EKS API server.
-EKS Cluster CA Data (cluster_certificate_authority_data): Certificate authority data required to authenticate with the cluster.
+EKS Cluster CA Data (cluster_certificate_authority_data): Certificate authority data required for authentication with the cluster.
 EKS Cluster ID (cluster_id): The unique ID for the EKS cluster.
-Atlantis External IP (atlantis_external_ip): The external IP address for the Atlantis service, which can be used in GitHub webhooks.
+Atlantis External IP (atlantis_external_ip): The external IP address for the Atlantis service, used for GitHub webhooks.
 Testing and Validation
 Expected Results
-Terraform Output: The Terraform output will display the external IP or DNS for Atlantis.
+Terraform Output: Displays the external IP or DNS for Atlantis.
 Use this IP to configure the GitHub webhook.
-Set up Webhook:
+Set up Webhook
-Go to your GitHub repository, navigate to Settings > Webhooks, and add the DNS or external IP as the payload URL.
+Go to your GitHub repository and navigate to Settings > Webhooks.
+Add the DNS or external IP as the payload URL.
 Set the secret and specify events that should trigger Atlantis (e.g., pull requests).
-Create a Pull Request:
+Create a Pull Request
-Create a new pull request in your repository.
-Atlantis should automatically comment on the pull request with a Terraform plan, showing the changes it intends to make.
+When you create a new pull request in your repository, Atlantis should automatically comment on the pull request with a Terraform plan, showing the changes it intends to make.
 Troubleshooting
 Common Issues
-Helm Release Fails: If you encounter Helm-related errors, ensure all prerequisites are met and that necessary permissions are granted.
+Helm Release Fails: Ensure all prerequisites are met and that necessary permissions are granted.
-Service Account or IAM Role Issues: Verify that the IAM roles and Kubernetes service accounts are correctly configured and associated with the right permissions.
+Service Account or IAM Role Issues: Verify that the IAM roles and Kubernetes service accounts are configured correctly and associated with the right permissions.
 Logs and Debugging
-Atlantis Logs: To monitor Atlantis, use the following command to view logs: bash
+Atlantis Logs: Use the following command to monitor Atlantis logs: bash
 Copy code
 kubectl logs -f <atlantis-pod-name> -n atlantis